coderefinery/documentation/content/07-discussion.md

----
-layout: episode
-title: "Discussion after the exercises"
+# Discussion after the exercises
-teaching: 5
-exercises: 0

 questions:
   - What recommendations can we take home?
 ---